 By Katrina

-For anyone that travels overseas, they will understand the pain of significant transaction and foreign exchange costs when you use a NZ bank card to take out money from a foreign ATM or make an international payment.
-Often there are undisclosed fees and currency is converted at a poor exchange rate.
-Recently we travelled to Europe from New Zealand for a few weeks and during this time needed money in Australia (AUD), London (GBP) and France (Euro).
-For this trip we tried out using a Wise card for the first time which made converting money, as required, a simple and cost-effective process.
+Often, there are undisclosed fees, and currency is converted at a poor exchange rate.
+Recently, we travelled to Europe from New Zealand for a few weeks, and during this time, we needed money in Australia (AUD), London (GBP), and the Euro.
+For this trip, we tried out using a Wise card for the first time, which made converting money, as required, a simple and cost-effective process.

 What is Wise?

-Wise is a UK based company who provide services to move money around the world in an easy and cost-effective manner.
+Wise is a UK-based company that provides services to move money around the world in an easy and cost-effective manner.
 A Wise account provides a more transparent and cost-effective approach to exchanging money into different currencies compared with most banks.
-You can use Wise via an app to transfer money directly to an overseas bank account, or via a debit card which can be used as a multi currency card while overseas.
+You can use Wise via an app to transfer money directly to an overseas bank account, or via a debit card, which can be used as a multi-currency card while overseas.

 Setting it up